-1. Respiratory function, as measured by pulmonary function tests such as forced vital capacity (FVC): medium-term (3 to 12 months), and long-term (more than 12 months).
-The results from studies with differing lengths of follow-up were to be weighted appropriately to allow for this.
+1. Respiratory function, as measured by pulmonary function tests such as forced vital capacity (FVC): medium term (3 to 12 months) and long term (more than 12 months).
+The results from studies with differing follow-up lengths were to be weighted appropriately to allow for this.

-2. Medium and long-term disability as measured by validated scales such as the Barthel index or Functional Independent Measure.
+2. Medium- and long-term disability as measured by validated scales such as the Barthel index or Functional Independent Measure.

-3. Medium and long-term quality of life as measured by validated scales such as the 36-Item Short-Form Health Status Survey (SF-36).
+3. Medium- and long-term quality of life as measured by validated scales such as the 36-Item Short-Form Health Status Survey (SF-36).